algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Weekly Reports/Weekly_Report_W6.md

 - Implementation of the four ghosts
 - Implementation of ghosts' collisions with walls
 3. Challenges:
-- We do not manage to implement random mouvement for ghosts
+- We haven't managed to implement random movements for the ghosts.
 4. Plans for Next Week:
 - Finish the interface of the game
-- Integrate points incrementation
+- Integrate points system
 - Fix the most possible bugs for a good delivery product
 5. Conclusion: